-Deliver Differentiated Solutions.
-The global UPS market has been dominated by a handful of providers delivering essentially the same product platform for over a decade - a static UPS with batteries for short-term energy storage.
-Today, Active Power brings a highly differentiated solution that provides clients with a cost-effective alternative to conventional solutions.
-Our flywheel UPS systems offer significant, measurable advantages in terms of total cost of ownership savings; energy efficiency; space efficiency; 20-year plus useful life; and improved system reliability, each as compared to battery-based systems.
-This improved performance at a lower cost coupled with the fact our products are economically green delivers distinct rewards to the end user and to the environment.
+Create Innovative Solutions.
+The global UPS market has been dominated by a handful of providers delivering essentially the same product platform for over a decade - a static double-conversion UPS with lead-acid batteries for short-term energy storage.
+Today, Active Power brings a differentiated solution that provides clients with significant economic advantages compared to competitive systems, including: energy efficiency, space efficiency, 20-year plus useful life, improved system reliability and lower operating and maintenance costs.
+Our high efficiency UPS systems reduce utility power costs in an environment of increasing electricity usage and rising kilowatt-hour energy costs.
+Similarly, our space efficient design reduces precious data center floor space by as much as a factor of four for the same power requirement.
+This improved performance at a lower cost coupled with high reliability and the fact our products are economically green delivers distinct rewards to the end user and to the environment.

-The same benefits and features of our solutions have enabled the deployment in 2008 of our containerized continuous power system called PowerHouse.
-PowerHouse is a modular, portable, continuous power system housed in a standard ISO shipping container.
-It is available in 12 standard power configurations, starting at 200 kW, for fast delivery to customers globally.
-The system is a differentiated solution that allows clients to deploy their capital promptly to meet current demands versus building out infrastructure to support capacity planned to grow over many years.
+Leveraging the unique product advantages of our UPS systems, and in particular their ability to provide more backup power in less physical space, we have developed a containerized continuous power system that we call PowerHouse.
+PowerHouse is a complete continuous power system in a streamlined, space saving containerized unit with all critical power infrastructure components in one package: generator, switch gear, UPS, monitoring/control systems, optional cooling systems and comprehensive maintenance.
+The solution, which allows customers to get their entire continuous power solution from one vendor provides a competitive advantage for a variety of applications, including: facility infrastructure expansion, disaster recovery, temporary or portable critical power needs, event support or support for a containerized datacenter product such as those sold by our IT channel partners We believe PowerHouse is a differentiated solution that allows customers to deploy their capital more efficiently to meet their current demands, compared to building out power and cooling infrastructure to support capacity planned to grow over many years.
 It also enables clients to maximize the efficient use of their data center space by utilizing higher cost interior space for revenue-generating or critical computing activities and less costly space to house their power and cooling infrastructure.
-The Active Power flywheel UPS system is ideally suited to be housed in an ISO container because of its small footprint, high efficiency and indifference to temperature.
+The Active Power flywheel UPS system is well suited to be housed in an ISO (International Organization for Standardization) container because of its small footprint, high efficiency and wide operating temperature range.

-Build Service Network.
-We have focused on building our local service capabilities to provide assessment, implementation and life cycle support services to customers buying our UPS systems.
-As a result of this focus, our service revenue has grown from \$1.7 million in 2004 to \$7.2 million in 2008, and grew 51% in 2008.
-Providing clients with consultative and long term services is integral to our strategy to selling directly and delivering overall solutions while building long term customer relationships.
-Broadening our product portfolio to offer new and value added services also affords us the opportunity to sell more products to individual clients and grow both revenue and contribution margin.
+Build Service Capabilities.
+We have focused on building our local service capabilities to provide assessment, implementation and life cycle support services to customers buying our UPS and continuous power solutions.
+As a result of this focus, our service revenue has grown from \$1.7 million in 2004 to \$7.5 million in 2009.
+Providing our clients, including our channel partners, with consultative and long-term services is integral to our strategy of selling directly and delivering overall solutions while building long-term customer relationships.
+Broadening our product portfolio to offer new and value added services also affords us the opportunity to sell more products to individual clients, increases the chances for follow-on or repeat orders, and grows our revenue and contribution margin.

-Build for Less.
-We have deployed a number of cost savings programs to reduce both product and operating costs while preserving, and in some instances enhancing, the quality and reliability of our products.
-In addition to our cost reduction efforts, we have worked to streamline our product line and leverage the modular nature of the design for our products which has delivered significant efficiencies in the overall manufacturing process and service delivery.
+Reduce Cost.
+We have deployed a number of cost reduction programs to improve product and operating costs while delivering high quality and reliability in our products.
+In addition to these cost reduction efforts, we have worked to streamline our product line to simplify our offerings and leverage the modular nature of our products to build multi-megawatt systems.
+As a result, we have experienced improved efficiencies in the overall manufacturing process, supply chain improvements, and service delivery with lower overall operating expenses.